ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#guava" name="guava"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Guava - Google's Collections

-Just like Apache Commons Collections, *Guava* represents open source set of libraries as well.
-Guava is made by Google and provides the following benefits:
+Just like Apache Commons Collections, *Guava* represents open source set of libraries as well. *Guava* is made by Google and provides the following benefits:
 * It helps in reducing coding errors and makes it easy to maintain the code,
 * It is a reliable, fast, and efficient,
-* Collections - include immutable collections, bidirectional maps, multisets, multimaps, tables, and more,
+* Collections - include immutable Collections, Bidirectional Maps, Multisets, Multimaps, Tables, and more,
-* Strings - provides classes like <a href="https://github.com/google/guava/wiki/StringsExplained">Splitter</a>, <a href="https://github.com/google/guava/wiki/StringsExplained">Joiner</a> <a href="https://github.com/google/guava/wiki/StringsExplained">CharMatcher</a>, and more,
+* Strings - provides Classes like <a href="https://github.com/google/guava/wiki/StringsExplained">Splitter</a>, <a href="https://github.com/google/guava/wiki/StringsExplained">Joiner</a> <a href="https://github.com/google/guava/wiki/StringsExplained">CharMatcher</a>, and more,
 * <a href="https://github.com/google/guava/wiki/OrderingExplained">Comparator</a> Class for ordering,
 * Graphs, Caching, operations on primitive types not provided by JDK, simplified I/O and more.